 The New Colossus manages to get a great deal of mileage from only a few key locations thanks to a loose mission structure.
 While the majority of the game focuses on moving from one plot point to the next, BJ can also carry out requests for side characters in missions or at home base.
 By collecting Enigma Cards from downed Nazi commanders, BJ can use the base’s Enigma machine to unlock extra assassination missions.
 These side missions lend a grander sense of gravity the game.
 BJ is part of an insurgency fighting a massive occupying force, and thinning the Nazi ranks is hard work.
 These missions can be played at any time once the Enigma Machine is unlocked, and it’s likely only the most determined players will complete these extra tasks.

 The New Colossus strikes a balance between high action pulp and self-reflection.
-The narrative tackles heavy thematic concerns while still finding time for cheesy dialog and offbeat humor.
-In spite of Bethesda’s insistence that the game in not meant as specific political commentary, The New Colossus has a lot to say about the nature of violence and autocratic power.
+The narrative tackles heavier thematic concerns while still finding time for cheesy dialog and offbeat humor.
+In spite of Bethesda’s insistence that the game in not meant as specific political commentary, The New Colossus has things to say about the nature of violence and autocratic power although this is sometimes in spite of a whiplashed presentation.
 The resistance is a diverse band of socialists, ex-jarheads, black liberationists and civil rights activists, exiled Jews, and anarchists banding together against the fascist regime.
 BJ’s all-American patriotism lives side by side with Christian liberation rhetoric and anti-capitalism.
 Whereas the Nazis strive for a monolith of identity and ideology, the resistance is intersectional and energetic.